What Is a Litigation Paralegal?

 Litigation paralegals on the plaintiff side may assist in drafting pleadings including the summons, complaint, and supporting affidavits.
 Paralegals on the defense side may collaborate with the client to investigate the allegations and formulate responses.
 Litigation paralegals are often charged with the task of creating and maintaining pleadings indexes and filing pleadings with the court.
 Paralegals are also responsible for calendar hearing dates and filing deadlines with the court.

-The majority of a litigation paralegal’s time is spent working on the discovery phase.
-Litigation paralegals aid attorneys in drafting interrogatories, requests for production, requests for admissions, and other discovery.
-Paralegals on the defense side may be called upon to track down knowledgeable persons within the client organization to help develop responses to interrogatories and other discovery requests.
+The majority of litigation paralegals' time is spent working in the discovery phase.
+They aid attorneys in drafting interrogatories, requests for production, requests for admissions, and other discovery documents.
+Paralegals on the defense side may be called upon to track down knowledgeable people within the client organization to help develop responses to interrogatories and other discovery requests.

-Paralegals also create and maintain discovery indexes; organize voluminous case files; calendar discovery deadlines; organize, review, and analyze documents for production; prepare deposition summaries; organize, summarize, and analyze medical records, and assist with e-discovery.
+They also create and maintain discovery indexes; organize case files; calendar discovery deadlines; organize, review, and analyze documents for production; prepare deposition summaries; organize, summarize, and analyze medical records; and assist with e-discovery.